 The JARR area is a high priority for the WGCMA and is identified as such in the Regional Catchment Strategy and Regional Waterway Management Strategy.
 Activities within the JARR catchments alter water flows and quality, affecting the health of rivers and the internationally important wetlands at Corner and Nooramunga Inlets.
 Environmental planning and on-ground works are undertaken in a socially responsive, environmentally sensitive manner in compliance with relevant Victorian legislation and in consultation with stakeholders.
 The WGCMA value the partnership with the JARR Committee because it provides a strategic opportunity to develop and deliver projects in partnership eg, Saltmarsh Protection, Erosion Control and weed control.
 In November 2013 the YYLN received the prestigious Lyrebird Award for Natural Resource Management with particular mention of the successes within the JARR project.

 This recently established Landcare group brings together volunteers that are keen to do conservation works that live in and around the town of Yarram.
 They work on the urban/rural fringe of the JARR area and their projects include revitalising the Botanical Gardens in Yarram, helping to plant out the rail trail between Yarram and Alberton and supporting other Landcare groups where needed.

-The group also oversees the Yarram Seedbank, a vital resource for all revegetation projects within JARR.
+The Group has in the past, been involved in the Yarram Seedbank, which was a resource for all revegetation projects within JARR.

 The Victorian Department of Environment,Land, Water and Planing (DELWP) is the major funder of projects within the JARR project.
 They currently contribute to projects through Communities for Nature, 2million Trees, Victorian Landcare Grants and the Victorian Local Landcare Facilitator Funding Initiative.
 These programs support revegetation, weed control, remnant protection and staff funding, Community environmental education and capacity building are also delivered.